 Accommodation in the village is limited, so it’s worth looking further afield if you’re planning on staying more than a day.
 Woolacombe and Bideford are options further up the coast, while Exeter is another good base from which to explore Devon.
 Christmas in Devon is a truly unique time to visit.

-5. Where To Go For Christmas Shopping: London
+5. Best England Christmas Destination for… Shopping: London

 Panicking about where you’re going to buy all those Christmas presents?
 It’s probably worth taking a trip to the English capital, which offers some of the best shopping in the world.